An efficient explicit implementation of a near-optimal quantum algorithm for simulating linear dissipative differential equations: Abstract

 \section{Abstract}

-We propose an efficient block-encoding technique for the implementation of the Linear Combination of Hamiltonian Simulations (LCHS) for modeling dissipative initial-value problems.
+We propose an efficient block-encoding technique for the implementation of the Linear Combination of Hamiltonian Simulations (LCHS) for \ycr{simulating} dissipative initial-value problems.
 This algorithm approximates a target nonunitary operator as a weighted sum of Hamiltonian evolutions, thereby emulating a dissipative problem by mixing various time scales.
-We introduce an efficient encoding of the LCHS into a quantum circuit based on a simple coordinate transformation that turns the dependence on the summation index into a trigonometric function.
-This significantly simplifies block-encoding of a dissipative problem and allows one to perform an exponential number of Hamiltonian simulations by a single Quantum Signal Processing (QSP) circuit.
-The resulting LCHS circuit has high success probability and scales logarithmically with the number of terms in the LCHS sum and linearly with time.
-We verify the quantum circuit and its scaling by simulating it on a digital emulator of fault-tolerant quantum computers and, as a test problem, solve the advection-diffusion equation.
-The proposed algorithm can be used for modeling a wide class of nonunitary initial-value problems including the Liouville equation and linear embeddings of nonlinear systems.
+We introduce an efficient encoding of the LCHS into a quantum circuit based on a simple coordinate transformation that turns the dependence on the summation index into a trigonometric function. \ycb{Classically, this method is equivalent to the use of a highly accurate Fej\'er-Clenshaw-Curtis quadrature formula.
+Quantumly,} this significantly simplifies block-encoding of a dissipative problem and allows one to perform an exponential number of Hamiltonian simulations by a single Quantum Signal Processing (QSP) circuit.
+The resulting LCHS circuit has high success probability and \ycb{the selector} scales logarithmically with the number of terms in the LCHS sum and linearly with time. \ycb{Careful analysis of error convergence proves that this method is more efficient than other LCHS circuits that have recently appeared in the literature.} We verify the quantum circuit and its scaling by simulating it on a digital emulator of fault-tolerant quantum computers and, as a test problem, solve the advection-diffusion equation.
+The proposed algorithm can be used for modeling a wide class of nonunitary initial-value problems including the Liouville equation \ycb{with added dissipation} and linear embeddings of nonlinear systems\ycb{, such as the Koopman-von Neumann and Carleman embeddings.}